 G. Disturbances or Nuisances.
 No student resident shall permit or create a nuisance or disturb any other residents of the facility.
 Students shall not conduct or permit activities in their student residence facilities that would, in any manner, create disturbances or cause disruption to other residents.

 H. Drugs.
 The unlawful use and/or possession of drugs and/or drug paraphernalia is prohibited on the University campus and in all student residence facilities.
 Students found in violation of drug or drug-related policies may be removed from the student residence facility and be responsible for paying out the academic year Agreement in full.
-Any reasonable suspicion of drug use or possession including odor of burnt or raw marijuana, physical characteristics of impairment, and/or possession of any paraphernalia that can be used for drug consumption will lead to an investigation and possible violation of this rule.
+Any reasonable suspicion of drug use or possession, including odor of burnt or raw marijuana, physical characteristics of impairment, and/or possession of any paraphernalia that can be used for drug consumption, will lead to an investigation and possible violation of this rule.

 I. Electrical Kitchen Appliances.
 Appliances with open heating elements or air fryers may not be operated in student residence facilities except that apartment residents are permitted to have toasters, toaster ovens and coffee pots in their kitchen.